thaibinhbr97/coursera-html-css-js/README.md

 # Coursera-HTML-CSS-JS-WebDev-JHU-Assignments

 ## Description
 This repo is for the course "HTML, CSS, JavaScript for Web Developers" course assignments by Johns Hopkins Univ on Coursera.
-It contains codes for Module 2, 3, 4 Modules Assignments.
+It contains codes for Module 2, 3, 4, 5 Assignments.

 ## HTML, CSS, JavaScript for Web Developers
 https://www.coursera.org/learn/html-css-javascript-for-web-developers